stacyphillipsea/historicfloodlevels/README.md

 * Started playing about with peak finding algorithms.
 Current one is too sensitive
 * Added Tamworth to the list
 * Can assign storm name based on if the peak date is within the start and end date of the storm.
-* Made a plot to see how manypeaks are found during storms or not - could use this to optimise peak settings?
+* Made a plot to see how many peaks are found during storms or not - could use this to optimise peak settings?
 Data is currently just using threshold value and defaults
+* Using the threshold dataframe as the height values

 ## Things to remember to run in VSCODE